team-eternity/eternity/docs/readme.txt

     disable-jump.
 Also, setting "speedjump" to 0 will completely disable jumping for that class.

+  * Added "speedjump" playerclass property.
+Its value is a fixed, and is how much upwards speed is added to momz when the player successfully jumps.

+  * Added EDF playerdelta.

+  * Add "clearrebornitems" flag for playerdeltas.
+Fix rebornitem allocation logic.

   * Updated the EDF healtheffect items to use the new @maxhealth and
     @superhealth keywords instead of absolute values to refer to the current playerclass values.
 They're safely replaceable by Dehacked and healthdelta structures.

+  * Introduced support for Heretic-style inventory.
+Items can only be used in Heretic at the moment, but support will be extended to other IWADs.
+    All the Heretic artifacts now use this system (except for the egg).

+  * Split armor's +bonus into +additive and -setabsorption.
+Added the RAMBO cheat from Heretic, and improved givearsenal to give armor in Heretic too.

   * Added a CHASEFAST EDF game property flag.
 Needed to support Raven games where the monster A_Chase frames are sped up on -fast and skill 5.